ovgu-FINken/multi_robot_path_planning/benchmark/README.md

 gazebo after the execution of the benchmark.
 This can be set to `maze.world`, `square.world`, `turtlebot3.world`, or
 `tworooms.world` (All world files are located in the [world folder](worlds).).

+#### Rounds
+The **Rounds** variable defines the number the benchmark should run.
+Each waypoint map as a finite set of waypoints, once the initial waypoint is reached again one round is fulfilled.
+When all rounds are accomplished, the benchmark finished.
+This can be set to any Integer.

 #### RQT & RVIZ
 Furthermore, RQT and RVIZ can be started by enabling